A dental crown may be fitted with or without a root canal. However, most dental cap procedures do not require a root canal crown.

-A dental crown procedure normally involves a visit to your dentist office.
-In your first session, your dentist may fit a temporary cap to conceal and protect your existing tooth after it has been prepared by the dentist.
+A dental crown procedure normally involves a visit to your dentist’s office.
+In your first session, your dentist may fit a temporary cap to conceal and protect your existing tooth after the dentist has prepared it.

 The temporary cap is installed while you wait for the permanent cap to be ready.
 But before you leave the clinic, your teeth impression is taken.